gitaarwerk/gitaarwerk/README.md

 I'm a passionate developer from Leiden, the Netherlands.

 ## Please sponsor my project Gleamy, a shiney component library, and help make the internet less boring:
+Have you ever heard of Gleamy?
+It's that cool effect stuff that you had on wrapping paper, business cards,...
+BUT THEN ON YOUR WEBSITE!
+And you know what?
+I'ts **FREE** and **OPEN SOURCE!**.
+You can make your logo shine, or add a dash of luxury to your site/app.

+Try it out at https://gleamy.dev/

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-red)](https://github.com/sponsors/gleamy-js)